Welcome from the Vice Provost-Dean

 Our mission in the UC Irvine Graduate Division is to foster the success of our graduate students and postdoctoral scholars.
 My staff and I have worked to strengthen UC Irvine's commitment to all dimensions of graduate education.
 Our graduate services are unparalleled; in fact, our Graduate Resource Center (GRC) is one of the first such centers in the country, offering a wide variety of personal and professional development opportunities — including funding workshops, peer review sessions and work-life balance discussions — for graduate students and postdoctoral scholars.
 The GRC also offers writing tutors and space for students to study or to meet in small groups.
 We have also recently begun a landmark Graduate Division program designed to ensure the health and wellness of our graduate population.
 We understand the academic rigors entailed in graduate education, and our Graduate Division Counselor, an experienced professional with three decades of counseling experience, is available to help when you hit bumps in the road.

 I hope you find our campus to be as interactive, collaborative, energetic and supportive as I did during my first visit 30 years ago, and as I still do today.

-Dean, Graduate Division
+Dean of the Graduate Division